 Carleton draws students from all 50 states and over 60 countries.
 From mentoring relationships with professors to numerous support offices and expert staff, Carleton equips students to express and explore their identities, interests, and post-college course.

 Carleton graduates go on to success across sectors, whether they become astrophysicists photographing black holes, ecology researchers tracking bird migration, Pulitzer Prize-winning editorial writers, developers at Google, or Academy Award-winning film directors.
-You’ll find Carleton alumni serving in the Peace Corps, leading Fortune 500 companies, and pursuing grad school.
+You’ll find Carleton alumni pursuing grad school, leading Fortune 500 companies, and serving in the Peace Corps.
 It has a uniquely loyal alumni network, and graduates are always willing to help other Carls.

 Key Programs Offered